Expression Engine

 Configlets

-Specifying the criteria as a folder pathname causes individual 'configlets' within the folder to be parsed and used as the criteria.
+Specifying the criteria as a folder pathname causes individual configlets within the folder to be parsed and used as the criteria.

-"criteria": "${path_state_persistent}/nfa-games.d"
+"criteria": "${path_state_persistent}/nfa-priority.d"

 app == 'netify.rockstar-games';